cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/shared-responsibility-model.md

   name: Shared Responsibility Model
 ---

-## What is the Shared Responsibility Model
+## What Is the Shared Responsibility Model

 The common known shared responsibility model definition explained by cloud providers like AWS, GCP or Azure are not sufficient to enable a success story for enterprises as it does not take into account customer internal structures and organizations at all.
 Every successful cloud-native organization[?] has defined an agreed-on holistic shared responsibility model.